Daskie/qc-hash/README.md

 - Backing capacity is always a power of two for fast indexing
 - Maximum load factor is 1/2
 - Minimum load factor is 1/8
 - Past the end, the buckets logically "loop" back around to the beginning.
-This allows rehashing to depend solely on the current load, and not on some maximum bucket size.
+Thus, rehashing depends solely on the current load, and not on some maximum bucket size.
 This allows the backing memory to be 100% saturated, if the load factor is changed to 1
 - Memory overhead ranges from 0 bytes per element in the best case (seriously) to `max(alignof(Key), alignof(Val))` in the worst case.
 This is accomplished by intelligently organizing the bucket structure such that the distance value fits "between the gaps" created when the key and value have different alignments.

 ### I plan to do a much more thorough write up in the future, but for now, here is the performance comparison with std::unordered_set